top of page

 Jaclyn Tran

-Businesses expanding into new service areas or geographic markets especially benefit from having a controller to guide growth decisions.
+Businesses expanding into new service areas or geographic markets, particularly in regions like Lancaster, PA or Hershey, PA, especially benefit from having a controller to guide growth decisions with reliable financial data.

 Rapid growth often creates unexpected financial strain.
-You might find it difficult to cover payroll during project transitions, or material costs are paid before customer payments arrive.
+You might struggle to cover payroll during project transitions, or material costs come due before customer payments arrive.
+Subcontractor invoices pile up while you're waiting on receivables, equipment needs outpace available capital, and seasonal fluctuations create unpredictable cash crunches.

-A financial controller helps you anticipate these challenges and develop strategies to manage working capital effectively.
+According to the U.S. Small Business Administration, cash flow problems are one of the leading reasons small businesses fail.
+A financial controller helps you anticipate these challenges and develop strategies to manage working capital effectively before problems become crises.

 What a Financial Controller Does That Bookkeepers Don't

-Controllers establish and monitor the key performance indicators that matter most to your business:
+Controllers establish and monitor the performance indicators that matter most to your business:

 • Labor efficiency and crew productivity rates